Repositories and Sources¶

 Version: 5.4.2your tag must be either

 v5.4.2.
 If two tags reference the same version, preference is given to the newer tag.
 If a newer tag references an older version than a prior tag, the new tag is built as an archived package.
-If a tag is removed from a Git endpoint, the package is deleted.
+If a tag is removed from a Git endpoint, any packages already built for that tag remain.

 Commit mode is recommended for bleeding edge repositories, whereas tag mode is suitable for exposing stable releases of packages.